anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 servers, such as that described above, or other scenarios using redirects among servers of differing authorities.

-Extensions MAY use query parameters parameters in scenarios where the client has an a priori knowledge of the authoritative server to which queries are to be sent.
+Extensions MAY use query parameters in scenarios where the client has an a priori knowledge of the authoritative server to which queries are to be sent.
 Such scenarios are generally queries intended to yield multiple results, authentication or authorization,